256lights/zb-stdlib/CONTRIBUTING.md

 If you like zb, consider giving the repository a star and/or [sponsoring @zombiezen](https://github.com/sponsors/zombiezen).

+## Scope of the standard library

+The zb standard library is intended to include derivations for common programming language toolchains and interpreters.
+The standard library is not intended to be a general package repository, nor support every programming language ecosystem.
+Due to zb's ability to download and use software from a variety of sources, it is expected (and encouraged!) that projects will emerge to package more specific software.
+The standard library is a success if such projects can interoperate and don't all have to reinvent common patterns.

 ## Contributing Code

 zb is open to accepting contributions.